-So with the circle expanding and the traffic increasing, I thought it would be a good idea helping you get better acquainted by sharing six little-known thoughts about me and this blog.
+So with the circle expanding and the traffic increasing, I thought it would be a good idea to help you get better acquainted by sharing six little-known thoughts about me and this blog.
 Whether you have been reading along since nearly the beginning or if you’ve recently joined, welcome on board.
 Thank you for spending a few minutes each week with me.

 1. Basically, I’m a pastor that’s always looking to help others.
 Wherever you are in your life’s journey, I want to help you become better.
-I know, that you know, that we all need people in our lives that will encourage and instruct us on how to be the best possible person that God created us to be.
+I know that you know that we all need people in our lives that will encourage and instruct us on how to be the best possible person that God created us to be.
 I hope I can be such a voice in your life.

 4. In the latter half of 2015, I began to think about blogging and prayed about it.
 Eventually, I began to sense it was the will of God to start this site.
 Immediately, I derived great pleasure in creating content.
 Unexpectedly, I found cathartic value in writing and helping others through the written word.

 5. Website maintenance and blogging were not in my toolbox of skills, so this has been a learning adventure.
 WordPress has made it somewhat of a natural process.
-By nature, I’m a questioner and thereby a constant learner.
+By nature, I’m a questioner and, thereby, a constant learner.
 If I get intrigued enough, my passion can cause me to gain a working knowledge of any subject.

 What about you?
 Why don’t you comment below and tell me more about you?

-How did we connect and what brought you to read this blog?
+How did we connect, and what brought you to read this blog?

 If you are a blogger, how was your blog born?

 And the most important question of your life is what I’ll leave you with.
 Do you know what it means to be a Christian?
 I’d love to help you think through that.
-Just click here for a Bible based response.
+Just click here for a Bible-based response.